san-kumar/lambdaphp/README.md

 site hosted on Apache.
 It is possible to use your **own custom domains** with https too \([details here](http://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html)\).

 ## Features

+LambdaPHP allows you to use AWS Lambda for:

 - Instantly host your static (.css, .js, .png, etc) and dynamic files (.php)
 - Most PHP functionality, GET, POST, SESSIONS, etc work seamlessly.